 o Area structure plans

 o Area redevelopment plans

 o Intermunicipal development plans

-The Town’s Business Registry Bylaw requires council to hold a public hearing before amending business registry fees.
+The Town of Canmore’s Business Registry Bylaw requires Council to hold a public hearing before amending business registry fees.